 Any forms that are completed will be kept on the student or staff member’s file and made easily accessible, including being attached to SAMIS file for students.

 YOS Independent schools endeavour to show transparency with the community through:

 Posting policies on the website

-Reporting strategies used to decrease the incidences and increase awareness of sexual harassment, in the Annual General Meeting Report
+Reporting strategies used to decrease the incidences and increase awareness of sexual harassment, in the Annual General Meeting Report.